 These evaluations could identify situations when specific rehabilitative therapies would be helpful.
 Options for rehabilitative therapy include:

 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
 Learn more about rehabilitation.

 Keeping personal health records

-If a doctor who was not directly involved in your care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her and with all future health care providers.
 Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a brain tumor diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.